Skip to navigation

 Driving under the influence is driving a motor vehicle when your ability to drive is substantial impaired.
 The impairment can be by drugs, alcohol, or a combination of both.
 Operating a motor vehicle includes actually driving or being in actual physical control of the vehicle.

 There is also a lesser included charge of DWAI.
-This is the operation of a motor vehicle while your ability to drive is impaired to the slightest degree of drugs or alcohol.
-The slightest degree language can be dangerous as the dui laws have not defined what the limits are for individual drugs.
+This offense is the operation of a motor vehicle while your ability to drive is impaired.

 It is important for your DUID attorney to understand how individual drugs impact a person's ability to drive.
 A drug can improve a defendant's ability to operate a motor vehicle.
 Anti-depressants could focus a defendant and help them.

-Conversely, Ambien is drug that helps people sleep.
-Any amount of ambient is too much Ambien.
 A good DUID Defense Attorney will look into the drug you took to determine its impact.
-To learn more about the charge, please see Colrado's DUI Statute1.
+To learn more about the charge, please see Colorado's DUI Statute.

 Speak with an Attorney Today